Caellwyn/hypothesis_testing_seattle-chicago-ds/README.md

 ## Scenario

 The Donut Fairy is a new gourmet donut shop.
 They want to increase sales at their store so they decide to give out some coupons.
 They give twenty of their customers a 50% off coupon and an additional 20 people a 10 dollars off coupon.
-After a month The Donut Fairy had gathered the following data regarding the purchase ammounts corresponding to the two coupons.
+After a month The Donut Fairy had gathered the following data regarding the purchase amounts corresponding to the two coupons.

 ```
 # ad1 - 50% off coupon